carriejv/gc-speech-transcription-py/README.md

 # gc-speech-transcription-py

-A very simple command line tool for transcribing FLAC audio files using Google Cloud Speech Recognition(https://cloud.google.com/speech-to-text/).
+A very simple command line tool for transcribing FLAC audio files using [Google Cloud Speech Recognition](https://cloud.google.com/speech-to-text/).
 Also prints confidence ratings and timestamps for each section of speech within the file.

 ## Usage